fusion-energy/neutronics_material_maker/README.md

 mat_mix.material_card(fractions='isotope mass fractions')
 ```

+# <a name="material_cards"></a>Making material cards

+Isotopes, Elements, Materials and Compounds can all generate material cards for Serpent 2, MCNP and Fispact 2.
+Once your object has been created then use the **.material_card()** method along with optional arguments to get the material card.

+Arguments can be passed to the **.material_card()** method or specified with the object upton creation.
+Permitted arguments are :name[string], color[rgb tuple], code['serpent','mcnp','fispact'], fractions['isotope atom fractions','isotope mass fractions'], temperature_K[float] and volume_cm3[float].

-# <a name="chainging_the_nuclear_library"></a>Chainging the nuclear library
+# <a name="chainging_the_nuclear_library"></a>Changing the nuclear library

-Serpent material cards can contain a pointer to the desired nuclear cross section file.
+Serpent, MCNP material cards can contain a pointer to the desired nuclear cross section file.
 The pointer is optinal but if included it appears after the zaid entry in the material card.
 When importing neutronics_material_maker it attempts to import a default Serpent 2 xsdir file and find the preferential nuclear library evaluation for each isotope present in the xsdir.
 If no file is found or the particular isotope is not found then the optional nuclear library is left blank in material cards.
 The default path of the xsdir file is **/opt/serpent2/xsdir.serp**, however this can be changed using the **set_xsdir(filename)** function as demonstrated below.

 ```python
 from neutronics_material_maker.examples import *